pootle/piCameraWeb/README.md

 ## test run the software

-You can run the web server with:
+cd to the piCameraWeb folder, then you can run the web server with:
 > python3 webserv.py -c testconfig.py

 This will display the useful bit of the url which can use use on any local machine to access the app.